-How can I replicate using binary logs from an Amazon RDS for MySQL active instance to an on-premises standby instance?
+How can I use binary logs from an Amazon RDS for MySQL active DB instance to replicate to an on-premises standby instance?

 To migrate data from Amazon RDS for MySQL to an on-premises database server, create a read replica on AWS, and then switch the replication target from the Amazon RDS MySQL read replica to the on-premises server.

-1. Confirm that automated backups are enabled on the instance that you want to replicate.
-In this example, the instance is called RDS-active.
+1. Confirm that automated backups are enabled on the DB instance that you want to replicate.
+In this example, the DB instance is RDS-active.

-Note: The minimum backup retention period should be one day.
+Note: The minimum backup retention period is one day.

 mysql> show slave status \G

-Note: The seconds behind master must be zero, which means there is no replica lag.
+Note: The seconds_behind_master must be 0, which means there is no replica lag.

 4. Stop replication on RDS-standby: